-Peek offers only one feature, and that is to provide users with top quality gif files of assigned portions of their desktop screens.
-You can open its preferences to choose open the gif file after saving and the options to set delay count, resolution down-sampling, and framerate.
+Peek offers only one feature, and that is to provide users with top-quality gif files of assigned portions of their desktop screens.
+You can open its preferences to choose to open the gif file after saving and the options to set delay count, resolution down-sampling, and framerate.

 Install Peek in Linux Systems

 You can install Peek’s latest version via its PPA on Ubuntu and Debian distributions:

 $ sudo add-apt-repository ppa:peek-developers/stable $ sudo apt-get update $ sudo apt-get install peek

 If you want to have the latest development version of Peek, you can install it using PPA with daily builds repository as shown:

 $ sudo add-apt-repository ppa:peek-developers/daily $ sudo apt-get update $ sudo apt-get install peek